 3. Freelance Writer

-If your mind is filled with ideas and stories but you’re not quite ready to start a blog, then you can become a freelance writer.
+If your mind is filled with ideas and stories but you’re not quite ready to start a blog, then you can become a freelance writer and make money.

 As a freelance writer, your work is mostly done in solitude in the comfort of your own home.
 You’ll have the autonomy to choose your own working hours and take on as many or as few writing gigs as you want.
 Aside from communicating with your clients via email or video call to discuss the project brief, the rest of the writing process is done alone.